Financial Aid

 For students to be eligible for federal, state or university need-based financial aid, they must be in good academic standing and must make Satisfactory Academic Progress (SAP) toward a degree.
 SAP is measured at the end of each academic year and is based on both pace of enrollment and academic performance at the time of measurement.
 Pace is determined by the total number of credit hours completed as a proportion of those attempted.
 Incomplete grades, repeated courses and course withdrawals that occur after the drop/add period are counted in the credit hours attempted.
 If the student has transfer credits, the credit hours are counted in both the credit hours completed and attempted.

 Academic performance is measured by GPA including grades earned only in Fairfield University courses.
-In order to make SAP, students advancing from the first year to the sophomore year are expected to have a weighted cumulative GPA of 1.90 or better.
-At the end of the sophomore year, students are expected to have a weighted cumulative GPA of 1.90 or better.
-A student with 60 or more completed credits is expected to have a weighted cumulative GPA of 2.00 or greater.
-For the purposes of both pace and academic performance, summer courses will be included as the trailing term of the academic year.
+In order to make SAP, undergraduate students advancing from the first year to the sophomore year are expected to have a weighted cumulative GPA of 1.90 or better.
+For the purposes of both pace and academic performance, summer courses are a trailing term and will be evaluated in the next SAP review cycle.
+At the time of graduation, a student must have earned a minimum of 60-63 credits, including the major requirements.
+Moreover, students must have a minimum grade average of 2.0 (C) or better overall.

 Students who lose eligibility for financial aid as a result of failure to make satisfactory academic progress may appeal to be placed on financial aid probation.
 This appeal must include the reasons for the lack of progress and the student's anticipated steps for improvement.
 In order to consider the appeal, the student will need to submit an approved academic plan that will lead to achievement of SAP standards.
 If during the probation period the student has not successfully achieved satisfactory academic progress, the student may appeal with a modified academic plan.
 Probation may last for up to one academic year, unless there are extraordinary circumstances.
 While on probation, a student's progress will be monitored at the end of each semester.